angular/angular/aio/content/tutorial/toh-pt6.md

 This tutorial sample mimics communication with a remote data server by using the [In-memory Web API](https://github.com/angular/angular/tree/main/packages/misc/angular-in-memory-web-api "In-memory Web API") module.

-After installing the module, the application will make requests to and receive responses from the `HttpClient` without knowing that the *In-memory Web API* is intercepting those requests, applying them to an in-memory data store, and returning simulated responses.
+After installing the module, the application makes requests to and receive responses from the `HttpClient`.
+The application doesn't know that the *In-memory Web API* is intercepting those requests, applying them to an in-memory data store, and returning simulated responses.

 By using the In-memory Web API, you won't have to set up a server to learn about `HttpClient`.